AstraZeneca/Omicsfold/docs/getting-started-normalisation.md

 Where the intention is to apply the centered log-ratio to non-OTU data, the function above should be avoided as it applies an inter-sample normalisation.
-For this purpose InterFold also provides a related function `normalise.clr.within.features()` which ensures that the means used to center the log-ratio are calculated within a feature instead.
+For this purpose OmicsFold also provides a related function `normalise.clr.within.features()` which ensures that the means used to center the log-ratio are calculated within a feature instead.
 This can be more appropriate for non-OTU data.